Albert Lewis Hardy Obituary (2021) Kearney Hub

-Funeral services will be 2 p.m.
-Friday at Govier Brothers Chapel in Broken Bow with the Rev. Lana Day officiating.
-The funeral will be livestreamed at govierbrothers.com.
+Funeral services will be Friday at 2 p.m. at Govier Brothers Chapel in Broken Bow with the Rev. Lana Day officiating.
+The funeral will be livestreamed at www.govierbrothers.com.

-A visitation will be 9 a.m.-7 p.m. today with family greeting 5-7 p.m. at the mortuary.
+A visitation will be today from 9 a.m.-7 p.m., with family greeting from 5-7 p.m. at Govier Brothers Mortuary.

 Albert was born to Albert "Bert" J. and Eva C. (Wells) Hardy on Jan.14, 1932, at Mullen.